Adeyemi0/Uber-Quality-of-Service/README.md

 ![Hashtag!](https://github.com/Adeyemi0/Uber-Quality-of-Service/blob/main/pictures/hashtags.png)

 #### 7. WordCloud
-The WordCloud is a powerful tool utilized to analyze customer complaints related to UberEats by visualizing the frequency of words used in their tweets.
+The WordCloud is  utilized to analyze customer complaints related to UberEats by visualizing the frequency of words used in their tweets.
 By presenting a visually compelling representation of the most common words or topics in the data, it offers a swift and intuitive overview of the key concerns expressed by customers.

 ![Cancelled order!](https://github.com/Adeyemi0/Uber-Quality-of-Service/blob/main/pictures/wordcloud_Cancelled%20Order.png)